PaulZC/Data_Recovery_System/ASSEMBLY.md

 This guide contains instructions on how to assemble and configure the DRS.

-If your DRS has been assembled previously and you only want to make it ready for flight, the please skip forward to Step n.
+If your DRS has been assembled previously and you only want to make it ready for flight, the please skip forward to [Step 8](https://github.com/PaulZC/Data_Recovery_System/blob/master/ASSEMBLY.md#step-8-attach-the-tether-and-parachute).

 ## Prerequisites